Grading and Graded Evaluations

 - No written computerized examination grades are final until the examination analysis process has been completed.

-- After all students have completed their examinations, the course director will perform a detailed item analysis.
-Once the exam item analysis has been completed, exam scores are recalculated (i.e., post-analysis scores) and posted in the Moodle grade sheet for each student.
-The outcome of examination analysis may result in no changes to the exam, one or more exam questions being discarded, or alternative answers accepted (e.g., rekeying of the correct answer or accepting more than one correct response).
+- The outcome of examination analysis may result in exam questions being discarded or alternative answers accepted (e.g., rekeying of the correct answer or accepting more than one correct response).

 - If a question is discarded, the grade of the examination will be calculated on the remaining questions.